From our Headteacher

-I hope that you enjoy your time exploring our website which will no doubt open your eyes to the superb educational experience offered at The Observatory School.
+I hope that you enjoy your time exploring our website.
+I just want to let you know we have a brand new site which will go live over the next few weeks.
 We are a community secondary school for pupils with social, emotional and mental health difficulties.

 You will be immediately taken by the abundance of opportunities afforded to our pupils.
 Do take particular note of the OFSTED good practice visit case study.